Lyle Taylor

-Prior to joining the football club of Nottingham Forest, he played for AFC Wimbledon, and became the Dons' record Football League goal scorer with 44 goals, and highest scorer during their Football League era with 55 goals in all competitions.
+Prior to joining Nottingham Forest, he played for Charlton Athletic and AFC Wimbledon.
+During his time with the Dons, he became their record Football League goalscorer with 44 goals (since surpassed by Joe Pigott).

-Taylor started his senior club career with Millwall before spells with Concord Rangers, AFC Bournemouth, Falkirk, Sheffield United, and Scunthorpe United.
+Taylor started his senior club career at Millwall before spells with Concord Rangers, AFC Bournemouth, Falkirk, Sheffield United, and Scunthorpe United.
 He has also spent time on loan at Eastbourne Borough, Croydon Athletic, Lewes, Hereford United, Woking, two spells at Partick Thistle, and Birmingham City.

 Club career

 Millwall

-Taylor was spotted by Millwall whilst playing for Staines Town youth academy, and progressed from the Millwall U18's to the reserve team.
+Taylor was spotted by Millwall whilst playing for Staines Town youth academy, and progressed from the Millwall U18s to the reserve team.
 In October 2008 he signed a one-month loan deal at Conference National side Eastbourne Borough in order to gain first team experience.
 In November 2008 his loan was extended by another month.
 Although he played five games, he had only scored one goal, against Stevenage Borough.
 Eastbourne Borough coach Nick Greenwood decided to end the loan deal, stating Taylor was not ready for Conference starts, as he was still learning his trade.